1960 MiG 17PF Lim 5P

 Main wheel struts redesigned internally to accept American seals and eliminate constant strut failures.

 All new engine and airframe fuel hoses 2017

 The MiG-17 PF, a radar equipped variant, was developed in the early 1950's, The P designation is for the Russian Word POISKOVVY, which stands for search, and the F is for the Russian word FORSIROVANNYY which stands for boosted or afterburner equipped.
 Production was given high priority since it was the first Soviet fighter capable of defending Soviet air space around the clock.
 However, because of the low number of ground radar stations to direct the aircraft close enough to the targets, the effectiveness of the MiG-17 PF was greatly reduced.

 During 1958, Poland received a number of early production MiG-17PF Fresco D's from the Soviet Union.
 These were the first to enter Polish service.
-At this time lso licensed production of the MiG-17PF was initiated in the WSK factory at Mielec under the designation of Lim-5P.
+Also at this time licensed production of the MiG-17PF was initiated in the WSK factory at Mielec under the designation of Lim-5P.
 Six production batches were built, (129 aircraft total), the last 1D-0641 was delivered 29 December 1960.

-This particular aircrafat, ID-620, was completed in December 1960.
-It was the twentieth aircrafat in the sixth production batch.
-It then went tinto Polish AF active service until approximately 1966 when it became "inactive," and went to a training facility at Zamosc for aircraft mechanics students.
+This particular aircraft, ID-0620, was completed in December 1960.
+It was the twentieth aircraft in the sixth production batch.
+It then went into Polish AF active service until approximately 1966 when it became "inactive," and went to a training facility at Zamosc for aircraft mechanics-students.
 It remained there until purchased by current owner in 1993.